xXleowXx/gitlab-charts/doc/installation/migration/docker.md

       NOTE: **Note:** This **must** be the same object storage service that the Helm charts based deployment is connected to.

-   1. Restart the Docker container to apply the changes
+   1. Restart the Docker container to apply the changes:

       ```shell
       sudo docker restart gitlab